thoughtbot/guides/product-management/trello/README.md

 Next Up list on the Current board as described in the "Weekly Product Meeting" section below.

-The Next Up list is the single prioritized list that the product team (designers and developers) refer to in order to know what to work on next.
+The Next Up list is the single prioritized list to which the product team refers in order to know what to work on next.
+It represents one week of work.

 Trello cards
 ------------